VerseGroup/SchoolVerse-api/README.md

-# SchoolVerse-webscraper
+# SchoolVerse

-A function using BS4 and python requests library to scrape information from various platforms called through a custom REST API
+A server operated through a REST API that has a function to scrape user informations from various platforms, and then writes the information to SchoolVerse firebase.

+## Currently Supported Platforms
+- Schoology